 Damp Proofing Course Methods

-Prime reason for Damp proof course is to stop the ingress of moisture and water upto the walls.
-There are various methods to do damp proofing course in a building some of the methods are mentioned below:
+The prime use for a Damp proof course is to stop the ingress of moisture and water up to the walls.
+There are various methods to do a damp proofing course in a building some of the methods are mentioned below:

 - Bituminous membrane damp proofing.